Burrowing Owl - Athene cunicularia

 but will hunt throughout a 24-hour period, especially when they have young to feed.

 Breeding: The nesting season begins in late March

 or April.
 Burrowing Owls are usually monogamous but occasionally a male will have 2 mates.

 Courtship displays include flashing white markings, cooing, bowing, scratching and

 nipping.
-The male performs display flights, rising quickly to 30 meters (100 feet),
+The male performs display flights - rising quickly,

-hovering for 5 to 10 seconds, then dropping 15 meters (50 feet).
+hovering for 5 to 10 seconds, then dropping.
 This sequence is repeated

 burrows dug by mammals or if soil conditions allow they will dig their own burrows.
 They